Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Joint Discrete Antenna Positioning and Beamforming Optimization Algorithm

 \subsection{BPSO Algorithm Framework}

 Traditional alternating position optimization methods involve fixing the positions of all other MA elements and only moving one to alternate.
 However, since the candidate positions of MA elements are discrete, there is a possibility of converging to an undesired suboptimal solution.
 Moreover, as the solution space grows, the computational load increases exponentially.
-The BPSO algorithm reduces the computational load through the collaborative efforts of discrete particles in a swarm, allowing for a faster approach to the suboptimal solution.
-Taking all factors into account, the BPSO algorithm framework is applied to solve the problem (P1) formulated in this paper.
+The BPSO algorithm reduces the computational load through the collaborative efforts of discrete particles in a swarm, allowing for a faster approach to the suboptimal solution {\cite{10663427,10464791}}. { Moreover, as the MA related variables are merely coupled within the constraints and exert no direct influence on transmit power, the conventional alternating optimization (AO) framework fails to guarantee a closed feasible region during its iterative alternation.} Taking all factors into account, the BPSO algorithm framework is applied to solve the problem (P1) formulated in this paper.
 Specifically, taking the receiving MA as an example, BPSO algorithm workflow can be expressed as follows.

-\textit{Initialization Position and Speed}: In order to facilitate subsequent calculations, we first assume ${{\bf{\tilde b}}_{r,i}} = {\left[ {{\bf{b}}_{_{r,1}}^T,{\bf{b}}_{_{r,2}}^T, \ldots ,{\bf{b}}_{_{r,{N_r}}}^T} \right]^T} \in {{\Bbb C}^{M{N_r} \times 1}}$.
+\textit{Initialization Position and Speed:} In order to facilitate subsequent calculations, we first assume ${{\bf{\tilde b}}_{r,i}} = {\left[ {{\bf{b}}_{_{r,1}}^T,{\bf{b}}_{_{r,2}}^T, \ldots ,{\bf{b}}_{_{r,{N_r}}}^T} \right]^T} \in {{\Bbb C}^{M{N_r} \times 1}}$.
 The BPSO algorithm initializes the positions of $I$ particles to ${{\cal B}^{\left( 0 \right)}} = \left\{ {{\bf{\tilde b}}_{r,1}^{\left( 0 \right)},{\bf{\tilde b}}_{r,2}^{\left( 0 \right)}, \ldots ,{\bf{\tilde b}}_{r,I}^{\left( 0 \right)}} \right\}$, where each particle represents a possible distribution of the position of the ${N_r}$ receiving MA elements in $M$ candidate discrete positions.
 The velocity of $I$ particles is initialized as ${{\cal V}^{\left( 0 \right)}} = \left\{ {{\bf{v}}_1^{\left( 0 \right)},{\bf{v}}_2^{\left( 0 \right)}, \ldots ,{\bf{v}}_I^{\left( 0 \right)}} \right\}$, where ${\bf{v}}_i^{\left( 0 \right)} = {\left[ {{\bf{v}}_{_{r,1}}^T,{\bf{v}}_{_{r,2}}^T, \ldots ,{\bf{v}}_{_{r,{N_r}}}^T} \right]^T} \in {{\Bbb C}^{M{N_r} \times 1}}$ indicates that the speed at which the ${n_r}$-th receiving MA element moves in the $M$ candidate discrete positions, and ${v_{\min }} \leqslant {\bf{v}}_{_{r,{n_r}}}^T\left( m \right) \leqslant {v_{\max }}$.